-Montana is stepping up with its Consumer Data Privacy Act (MTCDPA), set to take effect on October 1, 2024.
+Montana has stepped up with its Consumer Data Privacy Act (MTCDPA), which took effect on October 1, 2024.

 This legislation aims to give Montana residents more control over their personal data, ensuring their privacy in a rapidly evolving digital world.